On-Camera Audio Recording: The Handheld Mic

 What Are Handheld Microphones?

 Handheld microphones are very simple devices, and the vast majority of those that are used for video production are dynamic microphones.
-There is a small moveable coil that sits in the of a permanent magnet.
-That coil is attached to a very small diaphragm, and when that diaphragm vibrates from sound, it moves the coil within the field of the magnet, and that creates a very small electrical current.
+There is a small moveable coil that sits in the field of a permanent magnet.
+That coil is attached to a very small diaphragm, and when that diaphragm vibrates from sound, moves the coil within the field of the magnet, and that creates a very small electrical current.

-It’s the same way a loudspeaker works, only in reverse.
+It’s the same a loudspeaker works, only in reverse.
 In fact, you can use a loudspeaker as a microphone, although it won’t work very well for this purpose.

 Diagram Of The Inner Workings Of A Dynamic MicrophoneDiagram Of The Inner Workings Of A Dynamic MicrophoneDiagram Of The Inner Workings Of A Dynamic Microphone